pubkey/rxdb/docs-src/docs/replication.md

 If used in a multi instance setting, so when at database creation `multiInstance: false` was not set, you need to import the [leader election plugin](./leader-election.md) so that RxDB can know how many instances exist and which browser tab should run the replication.

-## Limitations

- * At the moment it is not possible to replicate [attachments](./rx-attachment.md), make a pull request if you need this.

 ## Error handling

 When sending a document to the remote fails for any reason, RxDB will send it again in a later point in time.